Q: What is an RSS feed?

 If you'd like to learn more, check out this article that includes links and instructions for submitting and updating feeds.

 Q: I've heard about something called a 301 redirect that gets added to a feed when you move your show to a new host.
 What is a 301 redirect?

-- Your podcast host should provide a way for you to add a 301 redirect to your old feed if you’ve moved your show to a new host and have a new feed set up for it.
+- Your podcast host should provide a way for you to setup a redirect for your old feed if you’ve moved your show to a new host and have a new feed set up for it.

 Q: I’ve read or heard about a iTunes new-feed tag that needs to be added to a new RSS feed.
 What’s that?

 - The iTunes new-feed tag is a line of code that you can add to a feed to let Apple know it's a new feed for the show.